Project

 Actions #7

-Updated by Holger Just over 5 years ago
+Updated by Holger Just about 6 years ago

 The most secure variant would probably be strict-origin-when-cross-origin which seems to be supported by the same current set of commonly used browsers which support origin-when-cross-origin.
 Compared to the shorter option, the strict one ensures that we don't sent any referrer from a secure page to an unsecure page, similar to the default no-referrer-when-downgrade.